aliyun/terraform-provider-alibabacloudstack/website/docs/r/cs_kubernetes.html.markdown

 * `runtime`-  (Optional) The platform on which the clusters are going to run.
     * `name`- (Optional) Name of the runtime platform
     * `version`- (Optional) Version of the runtime platform
+* `tags` - (Optional) A mapping of tags to assign to the resource.
+    - Key: It can be up to 64 characters in length.
+It cannot begin with "aliyun", "acs:", "http://", or "https://".
+It cannot be a null string.
+    - Value: It can be up to 128 characters in length.
+It cannot begin with "aliyun", "acs:", "http://", or "https://".
+It can be a null string.

 #### Network
 * `pod_cidr` - (Required) [Flannel Specific] The CIDR block for the pod network when using Flannel.